 Fruit trees, native shrubs, and hedgerows planted over the years create a foundation of biodiversity.
 The rich fertile structure of the soil reflects years of care and attention.

-We are honored that this land has been passed to us.
-With deep gratitude to the land’s previous caretakers, we move forward with a commitment to continue and deepen this land’s tradition of organic and regenerative farming.
+We are honored to be working so closely with this land through our Banyan Farm partners.
+With deep gratitude to the land’s previous caretakers, we move forward in supporting Banyan Farm with a commitment to continue and deepen this land’s tradition of organic and regenerative farming.

 About the Region